DEGoodmanWilson/DEGoodmanWilson.github.io/_talks/talkabot.md

 Building bots for Slack is unlike any other messaging platform out there: Slack is a coolaborative multiplayer environment where users care less about quirky endearing personalities and more about getting work done.
 What are the best pracitces (and anti-patterns) for building effective Slack chatbots?
-This session will help you understand how to build Slack bots that will get used.
+This session will help you understand how to build Slack bots that users will engage with.